3 Bedroom Home in Charlotte - $294,215

-CALL THIS HOME YOURS IN 30 DAYS!!
+UP TO $30,000 for Down Payment Assistance for buyer's who qualify for the program!
 This is a stunning townhome.
 The main level has luxury vinyl plank wood look flooring.
 The kitchen features granite countertops, stainless steel appliances, white cabinets, a huge pantry and a breakfast bar.
 The dining area can accommodate a large table.
 The great room features an electric fireplace.
 Upstairs the primary bedroom has a huge walk-in closet & a deluxe bathroom with double sink & oversized shower.
 The two secondary bedrooms are good sizes & share a secondary bathroom.
 The laundry closet is upstairs as well as a linen closet & a large storage closet.
 Kingstree features a pool and playground. $4000 in closing costs if one of our three preferred lenders are used.
 Pictures are of a sample unit.
-This unit is a middle unit.
+This unit is a Middle unit.
 No INVESTORS per HOA restrictions.

 3 Bedroom Home in Charlotte - $294,215